doctaphred/gitsync/README.md

       everything straight to master.
     - otoh, I have no idea how to actually delete stuff from git if I accidentally drop some secret data in here while the tool is running :\
+- It also might still be pretty good for sharing notes on cool things I discover and keeping their published versions up to date.